isaacery/8080emulator/README.md

 # 8080emulator
 WIP emulator for Intel 8080 processor written in C.

 Emulator.c contains code for emulation.
 Dissasembler.c contains an 8080 disassembler that can be used to analyze ROMs.

+Next steps include thorough testing, as well as I/O implementation so graphics and input can be handled.
+My ultimate goal is to emulate a simple game (such as space invaders) in real time!